Use your keyboard arrow keys to navigate

 Insights

-Experimentation also had a high overall agreement with dimensions focused on evaluating diversity, insight, and how well the event was thought through and put together receiving 84% of the overall agreement.
-Sustainability received 82% overall agreement with metrics related to measuring the festival's ability to positively contribute to the future of the sector ('Safe', 'Insight', 'Local Impact', and 'Diversity').
+The Experimentation group also had a high overall agreement with dimensions focused on evaluating this area receiving 86% agreement overall.
+Sustainability received 84% overall agreement with metrics related to measuring the festival's ability to positively contribute to the future of the sector.
+Accessibility also received 84% agreement with measures aimed at ensuring that all who wanted to, could engage with the festival.

 Unsplash — Photo: Tj Dragotta